-2019 WSRLA Call for Nominations
+2019 DWAF: Call for WSRLA Project Nominations

 Nominations are now being accepted for financial assistance from Ohio’s WSRLA fund for Program Year 2019.
 We expect to have sufficient funds to make loan awards to all eligible projects that meet program requirements.
 We also plan to offer the maximum amount of principal forgiveness allowed under the federal capitalization grant for this program year.
 These funds will be awarded to eligible projects based on a competitive ranking system described in the program management plan (PMP).